There are disadvantages and advantages of both month to month and annual leases and landlords need to make sure their lease suits their needs.

-Your lease agreement is the legal document between landlord and tenant.
+Your lease agreement is the legal document between the landlord and tenant.
 Each lease should be specific to your property and comply with state laws.

 There are disadvantages and advantages of having a month to month vs. an annual lease, the specifics of which landlords should investigate to see which is best suited for their property and their needs.

 A month to month lease gives landlords greater flexibility.
 It means, at least in theory that they can end the lease at any time as long as they give their tenants the legally required amount of notice.
 This notice period varies state by state so make sure to check your local state laws.

 It is also easier to implement policy changes or update the terms of the lease.
 This again can be done after the landlord gives the appropriate notice to their tenants.